9shubhamsingh/Basics/README.md

-# hello-world
+# Basics
-Just another repository

-Hi Humans!
+Hi All,

-Shubham here, I like Python.
+This repository will consist of Introductory Programs.